 By addressing issues relating to group dynamics, conflicts will hopefully be reduced.
 However, if conflicts do occur within the group, and you are not sure how to best approach the situation, please do not hesitate to email Courtney Campbell (email@example.com) or Tori Heasley (firstname.lastname@example.org), Coordinators for Student Organizations.

 Where can I find student organization constitutions and information on elections?

 Student organization constitutions explain organization’s purpose, membership requirements, officer structure and election process, and serves as a binding agreement with UMBC.
 Each constitution also outlines the process required for making amendments to the organization’s constitution.
 It may be helpful to familiarize yourself with this information so that you can help answer any questions your officers or members may have.

-If the student organization you are advising does not have their constitution on file, please email Courtney Campbell (firstname.lastname@example.org) or Tori Heasley (email@example.com), Coordinators for Student Organizations.
+If the student organization you are advising does not have their constitution on file, please email Tori Heasley (email@example.com), Coordinator for Student Organizations.